unknown-flowers/site/content/posts/love_letters.md

 - Chinese Boxes: A set of boxes of graduated size, each fitting inside the next larger box.
 - Two lovers: riza, safavid period, c.
 1630
-- Ikebana: Ärranging flowersör ”making flowers aliveïs the Japanese art of flower arrangement.
+- Ikebana: Arranging flowersr ”making flowers alive is the Japanese art of flower arrangement.
 - MILF: Mom I’d Like to Fuck, or Mature I’d Like to Fuck.
 - Amor Fati: A Latin phrase translated as ”love of fate”,